 Tooth Knocked Out: Though it is possible for teeth to be cracked and damaged beyond repair, it is sometimes possible for your oral surgeons to reattach teeth which have been knocked out.
 Keeping the tooth or pieces of tooth moisturized is vital for reattachment success.
 Place the tooth in a tooth-saving first-aid product, like Save-a-Tooth, or–in a pinch–milk.
 Call your dentist at 310-641-6124 and explain that you have a dental emergency, describing it the best you can.
 Our team will coach you through what to do on your way to the office.

-For more information, call Oral Surgery Partners in Redondo Beach, California, at 310-375-0514.
+For more information, call Oral Surgery Partners in Manhattan Beach, California, at 310-375-0514.
 Dr. Barry Johnsin, Dr. Trent Westernoff, and Dr. Martin Mardirosian are happy to help!